-Subsequent efforts by the IRS to adopt guidelines for assessing whether private schools were not discriminatory, and thus eligible for tax exempt status, met with resistance.
+3 Subsequent efforts by the IRS to adopt guidelines for assessing whether private schools were not discriminatory, and thus eligible for tax exempt status, met with resistance.
 At a hearing, for example, Senators expressed concern about the impact on religious schools, emphasizing that the issue "involve[d] the rights of two groups of minorities."
-See Tax-Exempt Status of Private Schs.: Hearing Before the Subcomm. on Taxation & Debt Mgmt.
+See Tax-Exempt Status of Private Schools: Hearing Before the Subcomm. on Taxation & Debt Mgmt.
 Generally of the Comm. on Fin., 96th Cong.
 18, 21 (1979) (statement by Sen. Laxalt).

-notably, Bob Jones University brought suit after the IRS revoked the University's tax-exempt status based first on its policy of refusing to admit African-American students, and subsequently on its policy of refusing to admit students engaged in or advocating interracial relationships.
-Bob Jones Univ. v.
-United States, 461 U.S. 574 (1983).
-The sponsors of Bob Jones University "genuinely believe[d] that the Bible forbids interracial dating and marriage."
-Id. at 580.
-Bob Jones's lesser-known co-plaintiff, Goldsboro Christian Schools, operated a school from kindergarten through high school, which refused to admit African-American students.
+school, which refused to admit African-American students.
 According to its interpretation of the Bible, "[c]ultural or biological mixing of the races [was] regarded as a violation of God's command."
 Id. at 583 n.6.
 Both schools sued under the Free Exercise Clause, arguing that the rule could not constitutionally apply to schools engaged in racial discrimination based on sincerely held religious beliefs.
 The Supreme Court rejected the schools' claims, holding that the government's interest in eradicating racial discrimination in education outweighed any burdens on religious beliefs.
 Id. at 602-04.

 Progress toward racial equality was not limited to schools.
-Although anti-miscegenation laws eventually fell, the path to that rightful conclusion was not a smooth one.
+Although anti-miscegenation laws eventually fell, the path to that rightful conclusion was not smooth.
 The trial court in Loving v.
-Virginia adhered to the reasoning of earlier decades: "Almighty God created the races white, black, yellow, malay and red, and he placed them on separate continents.
+Virginia followed the reasoning of earlier decades: "Almighty God created the races white, black, yellow, malay and red, and he placed them on separate continents.
 And but for the interference with his arrangement there would be no cause for such marriages.
 The fact that he separated the races shows that he did not intend for the races to mix."
 388 U.S. 1, 3 (1967) (quoting trial court).
 But the Supreme Court expressly rejected the trial court's reasoning and declared Virginia's anti-miscegenation law unconstitutional.
 Id. at 2.

 The Civil Rights Act of 1964 also faced objections based on religion, all of which were ultimately rejected.
 Most notably, the House exempted religious employers entirely from the proscriptions of the Act.
 See EEOC v.
-Pacific Press has a constitutional right to espouse the religious beliefs of his own choosing, however, he does not have the absolute right to exercise and practice such beliefs in utter disregard of the clear constitutional rights of other citizens.

-Pub.
+Pac.
+Press Pub.
 Ass'n, 676 F.2d 1272, 1276 (9th Cir.
 1982) (recounting legislative history of Civil Rights Act of 1964).
 However, the law, as enacted, permitted no employment discrimination based on race; it only authorized religious employers to discriminate on the basis of religion.
 Id.
 Later efforts to pass a blanket exemption for religious employers again failed.
-Id. at 1277.
+Id. at 1277.4

 Religious resistance to the 1964 Civil Rights Act did not stop with its passage.
-The owner of a barbecue chain who was sued in 1964 for refusing to serve blacks responded by claiming that serving black people violated his religious beliefs.
-The court rejected the restaurant owner's defense, holding that the owner
+The owner of a barbecue chain who was sued in 1964 for refusing to serve blacks responded by claiming that serving black